-(Comparing with MYR, this was not cheap but then again, it was worth the money – rice, cod fish, fresh juice and coffee.
+(Comparing with MYR, this was not cheap but then again, it was worth the money – rice, codfish, fresh juice and coffee.
 This is the type of food we were expected to have in Cape Verde as well)

 Some of the guys were planning to exit and visit the Lisbon city to kill time.
 Some like me decided to find a quiet place in the airport, lay down to catch some rest and watch movies before the next flight.
 A colleague of mine had the same idea.
 After some hours had passed, we were hungry – so we decided to check out the restaurant nearby for some food and drink.